 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

 Full Regional cancellation policies can be found at the “Cancellation Policy” link on the SPE Training Course Catalog page.

-Jerry Dethlefs is a Well Integrity Engineer with ConocoPhillips in Houston, Texas.
-Jerry has 35 years’ experience with well operations, intervention, production operations, and drilling.
-For 17 years his focus has been on well integrity issues including policy, diagnostics, best practices, program management, risk assessment and regulatory compliance.
-Jerry is an active member of industry standards committees on well integrity.
+Jerry Dethlefs is a Well Integrity Engineer (retired) from ConocoPhillips.
+Jerry has 37 years’ experience with well operations, intervention, production operations, and drilling.
+For 20 years his focus has been on well integrity issues including policy, diagnostics, best practices, program management, risk assessment and regulatory compliance.
+Jerry has been an active member of industry standards committees and conferences on well integrity.